Lloyd International Airways: History

-Lloyd International Airways commenced operations in 1961 with a Douglas DC-4 acquired from Icelandic airline Loftleiðir.
+Lloyd International Airways Ltd. was legally incorporated on 18 January 1961 and commenced operations on 3 June of that same year with a second-hand Douglas DC-4.
 Its first engagement was a series of charter flights carrying ship crews between the United Kingdom and several destinations in the Far East.
 It soon found other charter work for the aircraft, which led to the acquisition of two more DC-4s in 1962.

 Lloyd International's first two years of operations were unprofitable, mainly as a result of uneconomic charter rates caused by excess capacity.
 Other contributing factors included an expensive emergency lease of a replacement aircraft for a DC-4 destroyed in a refuelling fire and high overheads due to a top-heavy administrative structure.

 Budgeting and cost control, introduced in 1963, ensured that charterers were only quoted profitable rates.
 This resulted in a partial withdrawal from the cut-throat British inclusive tour (IT) market and the opening of an office in Hong Kong to capture a greater share of lucrative Far East cargo traffic.

 To ensure every single operation showed a clear profit on a full costing basis, i.e. inclusive of all overhead costs, the company required each operation to be budgeted in detail before deciding whether to accept it.
 The managing director's authorisation was required to dispense with this rule in exceptional cases where the risk of accepting a contract that was only marginally profitable, i.e. excluding overheads, was outweighed by the risk of having an aircraft sit idly on the ground.
 An immediate financial analysis that compared actual costs and revenues with their budgets followed the completion of each flight, thereby instantly gauging that flight's profitability and validating the effectiveness of the firm's pricing policy.
 A policy of requiring aircraft commanders to pay for all operating expenses other than fuel in cash proved to be an effective method to exercise instant cost control over fees and charges incurred for products and services supplied by third parties, such as ground handling fees, technical support services and catering supplies.